Fence-scaling Venezuela opposition leader rekindles his mojo

 Not only had Venezuelans grown distrustful of Guaidó, they’d also steadily lost faith that Maduro’s unpopular government could be removed.
 Whereas in February over 70 percent stated in polls that they believed there’d be a change within three months, by December only 21 percent were optimistic, León said.

-Sunday was expected to be more of the same: A showing of hands in favor of renewing Guaidó’s re-election as head of the National Assembly, with some abstention or votes against by factions who are upset with his leadership.
+Sunday was expected to be more of the same: A showing of hands in favor of renewing Guaidó’s term in office as head of the National Assembly, with some abstention or votes against by factions who are upset with his leadership.

 Instead, it turned into a galvanizing moment.